“Life’s too short,” says Jill, explaining why she’s quitting an acting gig in a commercial. “You gotta do what makes you happy.”

 Invented external challenges can be positive, which is how I justify the physical rigors of bicycle travel.
 But they are too often negative, and thus unfulfilling.
 How else to explain the epidemics of addiction and suicide in the wealthiest modern society?

 We can be active in identifying personal goals toward which we choose to struggle, or passive, relying on advertising to define them for us.
-We can save to fund future purchases, or we can borrow now and put off disciplined financial habits until tomorrow.

 But when it comes to the internal needs of Maslow’s upper tiers, “love and belonging, esteem, and self-actualization,” how can we expect the same society, organized to promote consumption, to supply those critical yet intangible necessities of human lives?